-I was provided a copy of this book by Tyndale House Publishers in exchange for my honest opinion.
+I was provided a complimentary copy of this book by Tyndale House Publishers in exchange for my honest review.